Bora Živković: Club career

 Zivkovic got his breakthrough with Danish Superliga club Silkeborg IF, making his league debut in August 1993.
-The one game was his only contribution, as Silkeborg won the Danish Superliga 1993-94 championship.
+The one game was his only contribution, as Silkeborg won the 1993–94 Danish Superliga championship.
 He established himself in the starting line-up in April 1995, and was a mainstay in the team from then on.
 He was a part of the Silkeborg team which won the 2001 Danish Cup final 4–1 against AB.
 He suffered a knee injury in the Cup final, and Silkeborg hesitated in extending his contract.
 With six months left of his Silkeborg contract, Zivkovic signed a pre-contract with defending Superliga champions F.C.
 Copenhagen in August 2001.
 He played a total 189 games and scored 14 goals for Silkeborg in the Superliga.

 He joined F.C.
-Copenhagen in the winter break of the Danish Superliga 2001-02, where he found himself in contention with later Danish international defenders Martin Albrechtsen and Bo Svensson for the starting positions.
+Copenhagen in the winter break of the 2001–02 Danish Superliga, where he found himself in contention with later Danish international defenders Martin Albrechtsen and Bo Svensson for the starting positions.
 He played 48 games and scored five goals in the Superliga during two years with F.C.
 Copenhagen, and won the 2003 Superliga, as well as the Double in 2004 of both Superliga and Danish Cup trophies.
 He never secured a long-term place in the F.C.
 Copenhagen starting line-up, and was loaned out to Superliga relegation battlers Herfølge BK in February 2004, helping Herfølge finish in 10th place.

 In July 2004, he left F.C.
 Copenhagen permanently to play for Norwegian Premier League team Fredrikstad FK.
 He played two years in Fredrikstad as the leader of the defense, and was team captain in his last six months at the club.
 When Zivkovic disliked the tactics of new Fredrikstad coach Egil Olsen, he looked to leave the club.
 He moved back to Denmark in June 2006, to play for newly promoted Superliga team Vejle Boldklub.
-He was named team captain, but could not prevent Vejle from being relegated to the Danish 1st Division at the end of the Danish Superliga 2006-07 season.
+He was named team captain, but could not prevent Vejle from being relegated to the Danish 1st Division at the end of the 2006–07 Danish Superliga season.
 He stayed with the club and helped Vejle bounce back to the Superliga the following year.
-Vejle were also relegated after the Danish Superliga 2008-09 season, and Zivkovic left the club as his contract expired.
+Vejle were also relegated after the 2008–09 Danish Superliga season, and Zivkovic left the club as his contract expired.

 He initially ended his career, but eventually chose to continue his career with Danish 2nd Division club FC Hjørring in August 2009.
 He ended his career in June 2011.